Delete search term

 Diverse perspectives

-An MSc in Nursing opens up a wide scope of activities in clinical practice, research, teaching, or management.
-In particular, your professional activity may lie in one of the following areas:
+A Master’s degree opens a wide range of opportunities in clinical practice, research, teaching, and management.
+In particular, your professional work may focus on one of the following areas in:

 «Students are individually supervised based on an integrative approach of teaching, research and practice.
 They will become Advanced Practice Nurses who are developing and guiding sustainable professional nursing practice.»